stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/04-routing.md

       version: v1
 ```

-Now, access the application and reload several times - you should not see any rating stars since `reviews:v1` does not access the `ratings` service.
+Now, access the application again in your browser using the below link and reload the page several times - you should not see any rating stars since `reviews:v1` does not access the `ratings` service.

 * [Bookinfo Application with no rating stars](http://istio-ingress-istio-system.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/productpage)